Raj141020/Raj141020/README.md

 <h1 align="center">Hi 👋, I'm Raj Nagwanshi</h1>
-<h3 align="center">Hey there!
-I'm a data enthusiast on a mission to uncover hidden gems in complex datasets—think of me as the treasure hunter of the data world!
-Armed with my trusty tools of data analysis, statistics, and machine learning, I love transforming raw data into stories that even your cat would want to read.
-In this data-driven universe, I firmly believe that if you can’t explain your findings, you might as well be speaking Klingon!
-I'm always on the lookout for new methodologies to sprinkle into my data soup.
-So, buckle up and join me on this wild ride to unleash the power of data—no spandex required!</h3>
+<h3 align="center">I’m a data enthusiast and treasure hunter in the data world, uncovering hidden gems in complex datasets!
+With my trusty tools in data analysis, statistics, and machine learning, I transform raw data into captivating stories.
+If you can’t explain your findings, you might as well be speaking Klingon!
+Join me on this exciting journey to unleash the power of data—no spandex required!</h3>

 <img align="right" alt="coding" width="400" src ="https://miro.medium.com/max/1360/0*7Q3yvSIv_t0ioJ-Z.gif">